nsarsoftware/cv/index.md

 - Csharp Desktop application developer with company's own framework and devex.

 TRAFFIC GUIDE
-- I developed a cross platform with named Bursa City Traffic mobile application with ionic.
+- I developed with cross platform by named Bursa City Traffic mobile application with ionic framework.
   - You can check speficly do you have an issue on city.
 Client can check easly what's going in my city, what another clients says about traffic and they can report to all.
 Client can stream online for all around municipality city.

 DASHBOARD REPORTING